 Household batteries contain mercury and other hazardous materials.
 They should be recycled whenever possible to protect our waterways.
 Recycling batteries allows the materials to be reused to make things like steel rebar.

 Bring your household alkaline batteries to the following locations in Kirkland for recycling.
-At all locations, batteries should be emptied into recycling containers; do not leave in bags.
+Please empty your batteries into the recycling containers; do not leave them in bags.

 - Kirkland City Hall